release notes inspiration

 Relevant and Useful

-Sending out app release notes about changing your secondary brand colors from “orange” to “burnt orange” is probably not super relevant to your users.
+Sending out app release notes about changing your secondary brand colors from “orange” to “burnt orange” is probably irrelevant to your users.

 If they see a notification about this update, they will likely engage with it.